 |HP OfficeJet Inkjet Color Printer||$583.97||1||$583.97|

 |Payment Terms: To be paid within 30 days of invoice date.|

 Include a clear return policy, if applicable.
-If you are selling returnable products you should mention the return policy on the invoice.
+If you are selling returnable products, you should mention the return policy on the invoice.

 - Whether an invoice must accompany returns

-- any conditions that apply to damaged or defective goods
+- Any conditions that apply to damaged or defective goods